tbooth/pod5_by_pore/workflow/documentation.md

 ## Dependencies

 The workflow needs the **pod5** tool which may be installed using the supplied Conda environment definition.
-Note that there is no conda package for this at present so it needs to be installed via pip.
+Note that there is no conda package for this at present so it will actually be installed via pip.
 Modern Conda installations should handle this automatically.

 ## Cluster execution